 Frequently, when I've pondered a philosophical business question, I've asked myself, "What would Herb do?"
-For years I had a picture of Southwest Airlines founder Herb Kelleher on the wall behind the desk in my office.
+For years, I had a picture of Southwest Airlines founder Herb Kelleher on the wall behind the desk in my office.
+I've admired him because he was such a role model for visualizing potential in people and turning it into reality.
+Heck, Colleen Barrett, his secretary during the founding of the airline, ended up becoming president of the company three decades later.
 Herb served as an entrepreneurial guardian angel for me during the downturn.

-The cliché that it's "lonely at the top" can be especially painful in tough times.
-My executive leadership team was very supportive, as were my friends, my family, and my partner, Donald.
-Yet, in the post-9/11 years, when I was sweating how to make payroll twice a month, sometimes it was all I could do to just try to "channel" a little bit of Herb (some of my cohorts probably thought I was smoking a little bit of "herb" when they heard some of my "Herbisms").

-Often I would quote a Herbism, like "the heart of the service journey is spiritual rather than mechanical" or "don't think about profit, think about customer service; profit is a by-product of customer service . . . it's not an end in and of itself" or "the customer always comes second; our employees are first" or "there is one key to profitability and stability during either a boom or bust economy: employee morale."
+The cliché that it's "lonely at the top" can be especially on point in tough times.
+My executive leadership team was very supportive, as were my friends and my family.
+Yet, in the post-9/11 years, when I was sweating how to make payroll twice a month, sometimes it was all I could do to just try to channel a little bit of Herb (some of my cohorts probably thought I was smoking a little bit of herb when they heard some of my Herbisms).
+Often, I would share Herbisms like "The heart of the service journey is spiritual rather than mechanical," or "Don't think about profit, think about customer service; profit is a by-product of customer service . . .
+It's not an end in and of itself," or "The customer always comes second; our employees are first," or "There is one key to profitability and stability during either a boom or bust economy: employee morale."
 My team got used to hearing these pronouncements, and because Southwest's corporate culture is so similar to Joie de Vivre's, these Herbisms actually felt true and relevant to our managers and employees.

 The fact that our culture is so aligned with Southwest's is not by chance.
-Five years before Joie de Vivre experienced its "thrive or dive" post-9/11 drama, our top thirty-five executives and managers spent a three-day retreat studying Southwest Airlines.
+Five years before Joie de Vivre experienced its thrive or dive post-9/11 drama, our top 35 executives and managers spent a three-day retreat studying Southwest Airlines.
 We wanted to learn how Southwest consistently set the highest standards of employee satisfaction, customer loyalty, and consistent profitability in its industry.
-More recently, Money magazine published a study that showed no U.S. publicly traded company gave a higher return to investors on a dollar-for-dollar basis between 1972 and 2002 than Southwest.
+Money magazine published a study that showed no U.S. publicly traded company gave a higher return to investors on a dollar-for-dollar basis between 1972 and 2002 than Southwest.
 Wal-Mart, General Electric, Intel?
 They were all behind Southwest.